robertrypula/AudioNetwork/page/data-transmission-over-sound-in-javascript-from-scratch/part-01/discrete-fourier-transform.md

 Normally we would copy samples from some input buffer.

 Lets look what are the power values that we have near our three sines.
 We expect to see 3 power peaks near 28, 20 and 16 samplePerPeriod.
-First we need to know how to convert samplePerPeriod into array index.
-Below required formulas:
+In order to convert array index into samplePerPeriod value and vice versa we need to use those formulas:

 ```
 step = (frequencyBinSamplePerPeriodMax - frequencyBinSamplePerPeriodMin) / frequencyBinSize